winwiz1/crisp-react/docs/benchmarks/PERFORMANCE.md

 No substantial impact on the performance can be anticipated until the `first` bundle reaches the size and then outgrowths the `vendor` bundle.
 At this point it might be a good time to use code splitting and introduce another SPA.
 One of the goals of using multiple SPAs is to ensure each SPA is rendered by its own and smaller bundle thus reducing React application loading time.
 See [SPA Configuration](../../README.md#spa-configuration) section for more details.

+> Code splitting using multiple SPAs can be introduced much earlier due to considerations related to distributing the development workload among several teams, IP rights protection and security (e.g. to ensure that non-authenticated users can download the Login bundle only).

-The conclusion is that with multiple SPAs you can grow the functionality and codebase while maintaining the top performance.
+The conclusion is that with multiple SPAs you can grow the functionality and codebase while maintaining the top performance due to bundle size containment.

 ---
 Back to the [README](../../README.md).